Jyouhou/ICDAR2019-ArT-Recognition-Alchemy/README.md

 - `str`: text content of the image
 - `poly_x`: x coordinates of the bounding polygon, if exists.
 - `poly_y`: y coordinates of the bounding polygon, if exists.
 - `chars`: a 3-D  2x4xN array (list) representing bounding boxes of N characters.
-The 3 dimensions are: x/y coordinates, 4 corners, N characters.
+The 3 dimensions are: x/y coordinates, 4 corners, N characters, if exists.

 ### How to Replicate the Experiments Presented in Our Paper:
-After the paper is announce, you can refer to the paper for more details.
+You can refer to the paper for more details.
 To run experiments, find the training scripts under the corresponding folders, and **call from the root folder**, e.g. `bash Experiment/Experiment1/Exper_1_CRNN_all_synth.sh`.

 #### Exp 1:
 Experiments W.R.T. new synthetic datasets as described in Section 3.1.2-3.1.3 can be found in `Experiment/Experiment1`.